 Documents with the exception of draft standards and amendments shall be in the current template as specified by the WG Chair.
-The templates are located on the 802.11 WG website at: http://ieee802.org/11/Documents/format-rules.html.
+The templates are located on the IEEE 802.11 WG website at: http://ieee802.org/11/Documents/format-rules.html.

-Draft standards and amendments shall be submitted to IEEE-SA in a format acceptable by the IEEE-SA.
+Draft standards and amendments shall be submitted to IEEE SA in a format acceptable by the IEEE SA.
 Draft standards and amendments shall be made available to the WG in Adobe Acrobat format.

 If a submitter is not able to submit in Microsoft Office application format, the document shall be submitted in Adobe Acrobat format, but only as the last resort and agreed upon by the documentation controller, normally one of the WG Vice-Chair(s).